marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Normal Shutdown
     - Cleaned up in `WM_DESTROY` immediately after the window is destroyed
-    - The cleanup method is very simple and never fails
+    - The release method is very simple and never fails

 - **Model**
   - Init Error Handler